dbsqp/bluetooth-reebok-57e/README.md

 # esp32-ftms-server-reebok-57e

-This is an ESP32 based bluetooth metrics server for my Reebok 5.7e indoor exercise bike.
-It measures the flywheel rotation rate and resistance from the exercise bike.
-Converts the raw measurements into key metrics such as cadence, speed, distance and power.
-Creates a [Bluetooth Fitness Machine Service (FMTS)](https://www.bluetooth.com/specifications/specs/fitness-machine-service-1-0/) server than can be connected to by any monitoring device which support this protocol e.g. Apple Watch running watchOS 10 or later.
+This is an ESP32 based bluetooth metrics server for a Reebok 5.7e indoor exercise bike.
+It does the following:

+1. Measures the flywheel rotation rate and resistance from the exercise bike.
+2. Converts the raw measurements into key metrics such as cadence, speed, distance and power.
+3. Creates a [Bluetooth Fitness Machine Service (FMTS)](https://www.bluetooth.com/specifications/specs/fitness-machine-service-1-0/) server than can be connected to by a monitoring device which support this protocol e.g. Apple Watch running watchOS 10 or later.

 Specifically it uses the [Indoor Bike Data characteristic](https://www.bluetooth.com/wp-content/uploads/Sitecore-Media-Library/Gatt/Xml/Characteristics/org.bluetooth.characteristic.indoor_bike_data.xml) of the FTMS BLE service.